broques91/twitter-sentiment-analysis/README.md

 ## Setup

 - Clone the repo
-- After obtaining your set of Twitter API keys and tokens, you have to set those in the secret.ini file :
+- After obtaining your set of Twitter API keys and tokens, you have to set those in a env file in the produce directory :

 ```
-[twitter]
 consumer_key=xxxx
 consumer_secret=xxxx
+bearer_token=xxxx
 access_token=xxxx
 access_token_secret=xxxx
 ```